 5. Compilation of timely and accurate census data.
 The plan is required to complete non-discrimination testing each year using census data for all employees with wages during the year.
 While the testing is typically performed by the plan’s recordkeeper, the sponsor must ensure that demographic data (e.g., birth, hire and termination dates), gross compensation, number of hours worked, and employee and employer contributions are accurate.

 Meanwhile, you should compile and remit census data to the plan’s recordkeeper no later than mid-February each year for calendar plan years.

 6. Administration of participant loans.
 When participants make loans from the plan, you are notified of the amount and repayment terms.
 You can then set up repayments via payroll deductions in your payroll system.

 Make sure that deductions for repayments begin and end in accordance with the loan terms and that employee deferrals are stopped for six months in accordance with the plan’s loan policy.
 Given their importance, you should designate a responsible employee or committee to oversee and monitor these activities.

-Questions about your fiduciary responsibilities as a plan sponsor?
-Our team can help!
-Give us a call at 512.610.7200.
+Got questions about your fiduciary responsibilities as a plan sponsor?